Total communication

 Total communication (TC) is an approach to communicating that aims to make use of a number of modes of communication such as signed, oral, auditory, written and visual aids, depending on the particular needs and abilities of the person.

 History

-The term "Total Communication" and its specific philosophy were first used by Roy Holcomb in California.
+The term "Total Communication" and its specific philosophy were first used by Roy Holcomb as part of a group of educators in southern California.
 It was adopted by the Maryland school as the official name for their educational philosophy.
 TC was supposed to find a middle ground in age-old disputes between oralism and manualism, and as an alternative to simultaneous communication.
 In practice, however, most total communication programs use some form of simultaneous communication.